-Choosing the right preschool for your baby can be a really confusing (and really nerve wracking!) decision.
-Trusting anyone to take care of your child for several hours a day can be a scary thing.
-Luckily, there are ways of narrowing down your choices before you pack up your little learner’s tiny backpack and send them off.
-Here are some things you need to know before you choose your school:
+Choosing a preschool for your baby can be confusing (and nerve-wracking!).
+Trusting anyone to care for your child several hours a day can be scary.
+Luckily, there are ways to narrow your choices before you pack up your little learner’s tiny backpack and send them off.

 First, know the lingo.

-- Preschool–while the term isn’t indicative of a formal education, it generally refers to a program that a child is provided care and a curriculum-led early education environment for one to three years before kindergarten.
+Preschool—while the term isn’t indicative of formal education, it generally refers to a program in which a child is provided care and a curriculum-led early education environment for one to three years before kindergarten.

-- Day Care–this term typically refers to an environment in which a child is cared for during the day (usually typical working hours, sometimes later) but is not necessarily engaged in an early education setting.
+Day Care—is typically an environment where a child is cared for during the day (usually typical working hours, sometimes later) and not necessarily engaged in an early education setting.
 There is generally no set curriculum or structured learning activities.

-- Mother’s Day Out (MDO)–this type of service is generally found in faith-based settings, like a church or synagogue.
-It’s kind of a hybrid of a day care and preschool because they will provide care for infants sometimes as young as 6 months through 5 years old.
+Mother’s Day Out (MDO)—this type of service is generally found in faith-based settings, like churches or synagogues.
+It’s kind of a hybrid of a daycare and preschool because they will care for infants, sometimes as young as six months through 5 years old.
 The older children often participate in structured learning activities and have a teacher-led curriculum.

-- Pre-K–this is a program offered to children in the year before they enter kindergarten.
-It is different from preschool in that it is more highly structured and intended to prepare children to enter into the more teacher-led style of education offered by most public schools.
+Pre-K is a program offered to children in the year before they enter kindergarten.
+It differs from preschool because it is highly structured and intended to prepare children to enter the more teacher-led education offered by most public schools.

 Nail down the basics.

-- Do you want the school to be located close to your home or workplace?
+- Do you want the school to be close to your home or workplace?

 - How far are you willing to drive?